mohamed2m2018/React-native-facebook-comments/README.md

 Implementing facebook alike comments using react native (still working on it)

-Things not done yet:
+To do :

 1-displaying number of likes.

 2-Adding logic to replies

-To do :

-1-Separating text input component from commentsList component to avoid outer scrolling views issues.
+3-Separating text input component from commentsList component to avoid outer scrolling views issues.

-2-Adding sorting prop to control how comments are sorted.
+4-Adding sorting prop to control how comments are sorted.

-3-Adding color props.
+5-Adding color props.